 3. Organic beauty products

 Ladies and gentlemen, you may even pick up some organic beauty products.
-Heinemann Duty-Free outlet has a wide range of collection.
+Heinemann Duty-Free outlet has a wide range of collection for your Vienna shopping.
 Sunscreens, perfumes, make-up products, you’ll find it all in its many aisles.
 The organic products are high-quality, organic-biological as well as pretty neat.
 So, we say that you give your body some tender love and care and invest in these.

 This must also find a place in your bag.
 A Viennese speciality, Sachertorte chocolate cake was invented in Vienna itself.
 They’re sold in several shapes and are beautifully packaged, so you can even carry some back home as souvenirs.
 Flavours of Austria and Heinemann Duty-Free outlets at the airport sell these, so head there to pick some up.
 You’ll even find it at the Demel confectionery shop.
 Although, we strongly recommend you don’t pack it in your check-in luggage and carry it as hand baggage.
 Quite a delicate thing, this one.